 The first thing you’ll notice when you start writing a script in Arc Studio is that you’re not noticing anything.
 That’s because the basic script-writing features and formatting are industry standard.
 Compare the two scripts below.
 Can you tell which is Final Draft and which is Arc Studio?

 But maybe you’ve already started writing your script in Final Draft.
 It’s probably too late to switch to Arc Studio, right?
 Wrong.
 (You probably guessed that.)
-You can import a Final Draft file into Arc Studio and it’ll be seamlessly converted.
-(You can also export an Arc Studio script as a Final Draft file if you want.)
+You can import a Final Draft file into Arc Studio.
+You can also export an Arc Studio script as a Final Draft file if you want.

 Okay, but just because you can easily migrate to Arc Studio doesn’t necessarily mean you should.
 But you should.
 And that’s because Arc Studio approaches screenwriting differently.
 You can think of Final Draft more like Microsoft Word, and Arc Studio more like Google Docs.
-Since we’re web-based we can do a lot of things Final Draft can’t do.
+Our cloud-based approach has a lot of advantages.

-In Arc Studio, all your drafts are accessible with a single click.
+In Arc Studio, all your drafts of a script are accessible within the app.
 And since they’re all in the same app, you can do things like compare what’s changed between different drafts and use Revert Mode to bring things you cut in an old draft back into your current draft.

 Everything in Arc Studio is automatically saved and being tracked in the background, so you never have to hit ‘Save’ and you can’t forget to do anything.
 Did you forget to track changes?
 No, you didn’t, because with Arc Studio you can compare your current draft to the previous draft (or any of your past drafts) and mark what’s changed.